vma/getopt/README.md

 Package getopt provides traditional getopt processing for implementing commands that use traditional command lines.
 The standard Go flag package cannot be used to write a program that parses flags the way ls or ssh does, for example.

-There are two versions, v1 and v2, both named getopt, that use the following import paths:
+This package is forked from [github.com/pborman/getopt/v2](https://github.com/pborman/getopt/tree/master/v2) with the following changes:

+- Default help flags (-h and --help) are added if not defined by user.
+- Flag non-null default values are printed in usage like in `flags` package.

+## Installation

+Installation can be done as usual:

 ```
-	"github.com/vma/getopt"
+$ go get github.com/vma/getopt
 ```

-This package is forked from github.com/pborman/getopt/v2 with the following changes:

-- Add default help flags (-h and --help) if not defined by user
-- Print flag non-null default value in usage

 ## Usage